-- 1. The name of the qualifying parent or ancestor of your parent. - 2.
-The social security number of the qualifying parent or ancestor of your parent. - 3.
+1. The name of the qualifying parent or ancestor of your parent.

+- The SSN of the qualifying parent or ancestor of your parent. - 3.
 The qualifying parent's or ancestor's relationship to you, or your spouse if filing a joint return. - 4.
-The number of months the qualifying parent or ancestor of your parent lived in your home during 2004.
+The number of months the qualifying parent or ancestor of your parent lived in your home during 2009.